AlexPl292/IdeaVim-EasyMotion/README.md

 [IdeaVim-EasyMotion](https://plugins.jetbrains.com/plugin/13360-ideavim-easymotion/) plugins.
 - Add `set easymotion` to your `~/.ideavimrc`

+#### What are the features of this new plugin and how does this plugin differ from AceJump?

+- With IdeaVim-EasyMotion, you get good integration with IdeaVim.
+    - Now you can use EasyMotion commands as an argument for `d`, `c`, or any other command that takes motion as an argument.
+    - Use your existing EasyMotion mappings or create new mappings that will work both in Vim and IdeaVim.
+    - If you use the `iskeyword` option, check out the ` <Plug>(easymotion-iskeyword-*)` commands.
+- There is now an additional set of commands.
+Use `<Plug>(easymotion-e)` to jump to a word and, or `<Plug>(easymotion-sl)` for jumping within the line.
+See the [full list of supported commands](#supported-commands).

+#### Keep typing

+You don’t have to limit yourself to using only one char of the target word.
+Type as many chars as you need.

 #### AceJump mapping

 For it to work properly, the mappings of IdeaVim-EasyMotion should be